IELTS Practice Questions

 When Should You Use IELTS Practice Questions?

-You should use IELTS practice questions at three stages of your preparation:
+You should use practice papers at three stages of your preparation:

 1. At the Very Beginning:

-Attempt a few IELTS practice questions right at the start of your preparation.
+Attempt a few questions right at the start of your preparation.
 This will give you a 'feel' for the test.
-It will also tell you what your strong and weak points are.
+It will also tell you about your strong and weak points are.
 Then when you begin your actual preparation, you can concentrate on your weak points.

 2. During the Course of Your Preparation:

-You should attempt a few IELTS practice questions as soon as you finish preparing a particular part of the IELTS.
+You should attempt a few practice questions as soon as you finish preparing a particular part of the test.
 In this way you can monitor your own progress.
 Also, if you are not performing to the desired level, you can correct your mistakes early.

 3. At the End of Your Preparation:

-When you feel you have completed your overall preparation, you need to answer IELTS practice questions in order to assess your readiness for the test, and also to keep in touch with what you have learnt until you take the test.
-In fact, at this stage it is better to do only IELTS practice questions and mock tests instead of attempting to earn new material.
+When you feel you have completed your overall preparation, you need to take mock tests, in order to assess your readiness for the examination, and also to keep in touch with what you have learnt until you take the test.
+In fact, at this stage it is better to do only practice questions and mock tests instead of attempting to earn new material.
 While attempting the mock tests, you should simulate the real test conditions, such as keeping the time in order to derive the full benefit of practice tests.

 Where Can You Get IELTS Practice Questions?

-At canadavisa.com, not only are IELTS practice questions given, but calculators are available to enable you to know instantly what your score is.
+At canadavisa.com, not only questions similar to that of the actual test are given, but calculators are available to enable you to know instantly what your score is.
 The feature of automatic calculation of your score is available for Listening and Reading tests.
 For the Speaking and Writing tests, it is not possible to calculate your score instantly; however, the website gives explicit information on how these answers will be assessed in the actual IELTS.
 The link you can use is http://www.canadavisa.com/ielts/free-practice-tests.html

 A few links are provided below.
-You can use them to gain access to a wider range of IELTS practice questions:
+You can use them to gain access to a wider range of questions: